-In relation to standard 1.5, the analysis and evaluation shall focus on regulatory aspects linked to teaching quality, such as compliance with regulations in respect of teaching staff, recognition of credits, adaptation for students progressing from phasedout study programmes, etc. Particular emphasis shall be placed on the presence of the gender perspective in the study programme.
+In relation to Standard 1.5, the analysis and evaluation shall focus on regulatory aspects linked to teaching quality, such as compliance with regulations in respect of teaching staff, recognition of credits, adaptation for students progressing from phased-out study programmes, etc. Particular emphasis shall be placed on the presence of the gender perspective in the study programme.
 Article 28.1.a) of Act 17/2015, of 21 July, on Effective Equality Between Women and Men stipulates that education in values referred to in article 5 of Act 1/2003, of 19 February, on Universities of Catalonia, must necessarily include "the promotion of the mainstreaming of the gender perspective and of studies on the contribution of women throughout history in all areas of knowledge, academic activity and research, which must be included in the curriculum of Bachelor's degrees and postgraduate programmes.
 Applications for accreditation of Bachelor's and postgraduate degrees must be accompanied by a report detailing how the gender perspective has been incorporated in the curriculum or, if it has not, by the plan for improvement to make this possible".
+Whether the study programme takes into account article 17 of Law 5/2008, of 24 April, on the right of women to eradicate gender-based violence, amended by Law 17/2020, of 22 December, will also be assessed.

-The approach to the gender perspective within the implementation of study programmes impacts many of the dimensions comprising the methodology adopted for accreditation.
+The approach to the gender perspective within the implementation of study programmes, which must also include the prevention and eradication of gender-based violence, impacts many of the dimensions comprising the methodology adopted for accreditation.
 As a result, it was decided to enclose an annex that sets out all the evidence and indicators the HEI can compile to prove that the study programme has incorporated the gender perspective and that it is duly taken into consideration.